Easy Breezy Spring Cleanse Testimonials

 Is it safe to continue with regular exercise routines during the detox?

 Yes, especially if you have a regular routine that your body is used to.
 I do not recommend to do very strenuous exercises unless you do that on a daily basis anyway.
 Walking, swimming, yoga, tai chi are good ways to keep your body moving during the detox.

 Will it take a lot of time to prepare the meals?

 No. The meals are very easy to make.
 Being on the detox will simplify your life substantially, allowing you and your body more rest and leisurely down time.
 It truly is a gift to your body.

 How is the Autumn Detox different from the Easy Breezy Spring Cleanse?

 The food on the Autumn Detox is a little more substantial than on the Spring Cleanse, as we are moving into the colder months of the year.
-Besides vegetables, greens, lettuces, fruits and berries you will also be eating glutenfree grains and legumes.
+Besides vegetables, greens, lettuces, fruits and berries you will also be eating glutenfree grains, legumes and warming spices.

 I have never detoxed before – will it be difficult to do?

 No. There is nothing complicated about the detox and it is suitable for novices as well.
 The food is very tasty and satisfying, so you will not feel deprived at all.
 You can eat as much as you like and you will never go hungry while on the detox.

 To book the Autumn Detox click here.